 Armed with these 33 great things to do in Bratislava, we bet you’ll have plenty to explore in the Slovak capital.

-If you’re curious to know more about this charming city, check these fun facts about Bratislava.
+If you’re eager to know more about this charming city, check these fun facts about Bratislava.

 Now, we’re curious:

-What would be first thing you’d do when you visit Bratislava?
+What would be the first thing you’d do when you visit Bratislava?

 Let us know by leaving a comment below.